B1gN0Se/tools_bounty/README.md

 ## tools_bounty

-Tested on **Kali Linux**
+Tested on **Kali Linux (Cloud)**

 A basic shell script that installs the tools I use most during my tests.
-(Cloud)

 **Steps:**